Better Living Through Chemistry (2014 film): Casting

 In April 2010, Paul Rudd was expected to join the cast as a lead actor to play Douglas Varney.
 On September 15, 2010, Jennifer Garner and Jeremy Renner joined the cast to play the lead roles in the film, with Renner to play Douglas Varney and Garner to play Elizabeth Roberts.
 On February 11, 2011, Judi Dench and Michelle Monaghan joined the cast of the film.

 Then, on July 15, 2011, Sam Rockwell continued negotiations with Occupant Films to replace Renner, who left the project due to a hectic filming schedule.
 In August 2011, Garner was pregnant and expecting her third child with Ben Affleck, resulting in the actress' departure from the project.
 Olivia Wilde replaced Garner and was cast opposite the confirmed Rockwell.
 Ray Liotta also joined the cast on March 27, 2012 to play the husband of Elizabeth Roberts.
 On May 16, 2012, Jane Fonda joined the cast of the film as Narrator, as well as a cameo as a customer of a pharmacy run by Douglas Varney.

 Filming

 The filming of Better Living Through Chemistry began in May 2012 in Annapolis, Maryland.
 The duration of filming was five weeks and it occurred in different locations, including Baltimore, Anne Arundel County and Eastern Shore of Maryland.
 On May 10, 2012, the filming crew was shooting footage at Maryland State House.
+The pharmacy was set in "the historic but vacant Johnson's Building, at the corner of State Circle and Maryland Avenue", opposite the Maryland State House.